Ethan Pinnock: 2021–2024

-2024–present
+2024–2026

 After beginning the 2024–25 season as an ever-present starter in league matches alongside Nathan Collins, a hamstring injury suffered in December 2024 caused Pinnock to miss six weeks either side of the New Year.
 He returned to make six appearances, before being dropped to the bench for the first time in his Brentford career.
 Pinnock ended the 2024–25 season with 23 appearances and two goals.

+Well down the central defensive pecking order under new head coach Keith Andrews, Pinnock made just eight appearances during the 2025–26 season.

+Coventry City

+On 24 August 2026, newly promoted Premier League side Coventry City agreed to sign Pinnock for £6 million on a three-year contract, with the option of extending by one year.

 International career

 In October 2016, Pinnock was called up to the England C national team and won his only cap in a 2–1 win over Estonia U23 in November 2016.
 In March 2021, Pinnock was one of six English-born players to receive their first call-up to the Jamaica national team for a friendly match versus the United States.
 He played the opening 64 minutes of the 4–1 defeat.
 Pinnock was named in Jamaica's 2024 Copa América squad and started in each group stage match prior to the team's elimination from the tournament.
-After not being named in the final squad in 2021 and not travelling to the tournament in 2023, Pinnock was named in Jamaica's 2025 Gold Cup squad and appeared in each of the team's matches prior to its elimination from the group stage.
+After not being named in the final squad in 2021 and not travelling to the tournament in 2023, Pinnock appeared in each of the team's 2025 Gold Cup matches prior to its elimination from the group stage.